 It is even more important to state the ownership of the copyright under an independent contractor agreement.
 For an independent contractor agreement where the customer gets the copyright, please see the below:

 For an independent contractor agreement where the copyright is retained by the contractor, please see the below:

 If the copyright owner is the government, the work may be original and fixed, but they are generally not protected by copyright.
 The works of the U.S. government are generally in the public domain, and most states have waived their claims to copyright.
 Many works of government are produced for public interest and are accessible by millions of people around the world.
 Even if the government has not explicitly waived its copyright, reproducing such work may well fall under the “fair use” exemption.

 Banksy often does his work on someone else’s wall without permission.
 So who owns the right to Banksy’s graffiti?
 The property owner would own the physical artwork itself, as part of the wall of the property.
 The owner has the right to remove the mural and even sell it.
 For Banksy, he owns the copyright to the mural as he is the creator.
 So he has the right to make copies and sell them to the public.

-The status of NFT owner is similar to that of the owner of the wall of Banksy’s mural.
-NFT owner owns the original digital work which cannot be copied (but the original file is open for access by the public).
+The status of the NFT owner is similar to that of the owner of the wall of Banksy’s mural.
+NFT owner owns the original digital work, which cannot be copied (but the original file is open for access by the public).
 However, the artist can still retain the copyright and reproduction rights, just like Banksy.

 Access to any copy of the original file, however, is not restricted to the buyer of the NFT.
-While copies of these digital items are available for anyone to obtain, NFTs are tracked on blockchains to provide the owner with a proof of ownership that is separate from copyright.
+While copies of these digital items are available for anyone to obtain, NFTs are tracked on blockchains to provide the owner with proof of ownership that is separate from copyright.

 For a copy of the NFT license agreement, please see below: